Before I Was Famous: 5 Signs You're Not Ready for a Music Publicist

 This one isn’t quite as important, but there is still a lot of merit.
 If your band doesn’t have Twitter, or at the very least a Facebook, then you might not be ready for publicity yet.
 Publicists build off of your credentials which helps give them an advantage over every other band a blog is listening to.
 If your band doesn’t have any social media presence at all, you might want to take a step back and again, be patient.

 Instead, start building up your social media numbers by inviting friends and family to “like” and “share” whatever they can.
 It helps to engage and start making fans that could be potential readers for the blogs that will be covering you later down the road.

 4. You don’t have any gigs under your belt

 Playing live shows in a band is possibly one of the more underlooked elements of success.
-Afterall, let’s not forget that the notion of “a band” or a “singer” comes from the live performance.
-These days, recording at home, or in a studio are much more accessible to a wide range of people - which is amazing.
+After all, let’s not forget that the notion of “a band” or a “singer” comes from the live performance.
+These days, recording at home or in a studio is much more accessible to a wide range of people - which is amazing.
 However, you need to back your release with some live music.
-There are probably only 1% of artists that can rely solely on releasing music and never showing their face.
+There is probably only one percent of artists that can rely solely on releasing music and never showing their face.

 Instead, try to book a few local shows to start generating some attention.
 I firmly believe that you need to conquer your local scene before you can look elsewhere.